Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 Toyota’s introduction of its hybrid car “Prius” in the US is one example.
 In general, at the operational level, companies also need to critically analyze services and products offered, the related turnover and market developments over a certain period of time in order to better understand whether sustainability management has led to increased market performance.

-One important aspect to consider when providing sustainable products and services is the minimization of negative environmental impacts throughout their lifecycle.
+One important aspect to consider when providing sustainable products and services is the minimization of negative environmental and social impacts throughout their lifecycle.
 This is often associated with the ‘dematerialization’ of a product or service, which can lead to product-service systems (Roy, 2000; Mont, 2002; Tukker, 2004; Tukker and Tischner, 2006; Gelbmann and Hammerl, 2014).
 The resulting systems tend to be characterized by the fact that the need for a ‘product’ as a service, rather than the product or service itself, is the selling point.

 # ACCEPTED MANUSCRIPT